calaldees/teachingWorkshops/teacherEducation/_interviews.md

 -----------------

 Tell me your story:
-  How did you get here?
+* How did you get here?
-  Why do you want to become a teacher?
+* Why do you want to become a teacher?

 Lesson Plan (7 min)
 -----------

+Tell me about your lesson.
+Why did you structure it this way?
 * Resource A or B (not both!)
 * Not subject focused

-Computing Knowledge (4 min)
+Computing Knowledge (5 min)
 -------------------

 > You type `google.com` into a ‘url bar’ and 1 second later you see the Google logo and search box.